pyomeca/ezc3d/README.md

 > `MATLAB_ROOT_DIR` If `BINDER_MATLAB` is set to `ON` then this variable should point to the root path of MATLAB directory.
 Please note that the MATLAB binder is based on MATLAB R2018a API and won't compile on earlier versions.
 This variable should be found automatically, except on Mac where the value should manually be set to the MATLAB in the App folder.
 >
 > `MATLAB_ezc3d_INSTALL_DIR` If `BINDER_MATLAB` is set to `ON` then this variable should point to the path where you want to install EZC3D.
 Typically, you want this to be in `{MY DOCUMENTS}/MATLAB`, which is not the default location.
 The default value is the toolbox folder of MATLAB, i.e., `{MATLAB_ROOT}/toolbox`.
 Please note that if you leave the default value, you will probably need to grant administrator rights to the installer.
+>
+> `BINDER_OCTAVE` If you want (`ON`) or not (`OFF`) to build the Octave binder.
+Default is `OFF`.
+>
+> `OCTAVE_ROOT_DIR` If `BINDER_OCTAVE` is set to `ON` then this variable should point to the root path of Octave directory.
+When Octave is installed using conda, you probably don't have to set this variable.
+On Windows, the folder that this variable points is the folder containing `octave.vbs`.
+>
+> `Octave_ezc3d_INSTALL_DIR` If `BINDER_OCTAVE` is set to `ON` then this variable should point to the path where you want to install EZC3D.
+Typically, you want this to be in `{MY DOCUMENTS}/Octave`, which is not the default location.
+The default value is the toolbox folder on root, i.e., `/toolbox`.
+Please note that if you leave the default value, you will probably need to grant administrator rights to the installer.

 ### VCPKG (For Windows, Linux and Mac)